Zip and compare Vuser scripts

 To open a script stored in a .zip file, select File > Manage Zip Files > Import from Zip File.
 After you select a .zip file, VuGen prompts you for a location in which to store the unzipped files.

-Note: If you import a script from an archive file that was archived only with runtime files, you will not be able to regenerate the script to its original recorded state.
-For details, see Regenerate a Vuser Script.
+Note: If you import a script from an archive file that was archived only with runtime files, you cannot regenerate the script to its original recorded state.
+For details, see Regenerate a Vuser script.

 |Export to a .zip file||

 To save the entire script folder as a .zip file, select File > Manage Zip Files > Export to Zip File.